Ball pythons are one of the most popular snakes for reptile enthusiasts of all skill levels.

-Mating and egg development requires a great deal of energy from both parents.
+Mating and egg development require a great deal of energy from both parents.
 Breeding juveniles or underweight snakes can be very harmful.

 Not all pairings result in a successful lock.
-For this reason species can be mated several times in one season.
+For this reason, snakes can be mated several times in one season.
 If a lock is successful then females will ovulate and begin to develop eggs.
 After two to three weeks of ovulation she will shed her skin.
 This is known as a pre-lay shed.

 Prior to laying, a female python will move to a warm spot in her enclosure.
 She will remain curled with her tail hidden under her body.
 This is a common behavior that is apparent up to 48 hours before eggs appear.

 Her behavior will become restless and irritable so it is best to leave her alone during this period.

 Clutches of six eggs is most common.
 However clutch sizes in ball pythons can range from one to twelve eggs.
 It can take two or three hours for all of the eggs to be laid.

 After laying the eggs can be removed and placed in an incubator.
 This allows a breeder to carefully monitor the health of each egg.
 After 52-60 days of incubation the eggs will begin to hatch.